import yfinance as yf

 The rule of thumb we have used is that if |t|>2 we have have statistical evidence at least at the 95% confidence level to reject the null hypothesis (or to support our alternative hypothesis).

-Do a t-test to check whether the mean monthly cc return of AMD (AMD) is significantly greater than the mean monthly return of Intel.
-Use data from Jan 2020 to date_
+Let’s run a t-test to check whether the mean monthly cc return of AMD is significantly different from the mean monthly return of Oracle (ORCL), using data from January 2020 onward.

 # Getting price data.
 I indicate getting adjusting prices as close prices: